FrankSzendzielarz/SimpleAlgorandStream/README.md

 #### Filtering

-Note that for client apps, the SignalR hub would stream all state changes on the network to potentially thousands of clients.
+Unfiltered the SignalR hub would stream all state changes on the network to potentially thousands of clients.
 This would cause high costs for data egress.
 For this reason we introduce a facility for clients to set their own message filters using **JMESPath** JSON query language.

 For example, this code from the sample client in Javascript shows how to filter for blocks with transactions coming from a specific sender: